A Fazenda 4: Future Appearances

-In 2016, Valesca Popozuda appeared in Dança dos Famosos 13, she finished in 10th place in the competition.
+In 2016, Valesca Popozuda appeared in Dança dos Famosos 13, she finished in 10th place in the competition, in 2021, Popozuda appeared in Ilha Record 1 she finished in 4th place in the competition.

-In 2017, Dinei returned to compete in A Fazenda 9, he finished in 13th place in the competition.
+In 2017, Dinei returned to compete in A Fazenda 9, he finished in 13th place in the competition, in 2021, Dinei appeared in Ilha Record 1 he originally finished in 13th place, however he comeback to the game and finished in 5th place, in 2022, Dinei appeared with his wife Erika Dias in Power Couple Brasil 6, they finished in 12th place in the competition.

 In 2018, Marlon appeared with his wife Leticia Oliveira in Power Couple Brasil 3, they finished in 5th place in the competition.

-In 2021, Dinei and Valesca Popozuda appeared in Ilha Record 1.
-Dinei originally finished in 13th place, however he comeback to the game and finished in 5th place, while Valesca finished in 4th place.

-In 2022, Dinei appeared with his wife Erika Dias in Power Couple Brasil 6, they finished in 12th place in the competition.

 The game

 The fourth season featured the return of actress Franciely Freduzeski (season 1), assistant referee Ana Paula Oliveira (season 2) and TV host Monique Evans (season 3), who were the first celebrities to be evicted in their respective seasons, for another chance to win the grand prize.

 Contestants were divided into three teams of five members.
 On week 8, the teams competed in the season's super challenge for a chance to win an R$500,000 extra prize (equally divided between the remaining team members).

 Team Ostrich (Dinei, Gui, Thiago and Valesca) won the challenge, with each one of them winning R$125,000.